Kaante: Plot

 The robbery proceeds as planned, but they find a SWAT team waiting for them outside the bank.
-They are engaged in a gunfight, and Mak is hit by a bullet while saving Major.
-They all escape and meet at their hideout.
-Mak, who was hit, is not allowed to be taken to the hospital, and Major treats his wound with some Black Label Whiskey.
-They all have verbal scuffles after which, Ajju, reveals that he has kidnapped the Police Chief.
+A gunfight ensues, and Mak is hit by a bullet while saving Major.
+The gang escape and meet at their hideout.
+Ajju reveals that he has kidnapped the police chief Det.
+MacQuarrie.
 They interrogate him and learn that one of them is an undercover cop.
-This strikes suspicion among them, and they decide to bring the stolen amount to their hideout.
-Major learns that his wife has died.
-Ajju befriends Marc and tells him to elope with his girlfriend, where he also reveals that he actually knows English and was purposefully talking nonsense to the cops.
-When they return, they find Bali dead, killed by Mak for being inhuman in his interrogation of the Police Chief.
-Ajju reasons that Mak is the undercover cop, but Major disagrees because he believes Mak saved him during the gunfight at the bank.
-Marc backs up Ajju and points his gun at Major.
-They all arrive at a Mexican stand-off, as Andy retreats and runs away with the money.
-The four of them shoot each other, after which Major apologizes to Mak for not saving him.
-In reply, Mak apologizes, saying he was just doing his duty as he is the undercover cop, and that he was the one who buzzed the cops at the bank to arrive.
-Major realises his mistake and shoots the already dying Mak in the head.
-Marc's girlfriend is shown waiting for him at the airport, and Andy is shown at the end driving off the highway pursued by a police helicopter, with Mak's voice narrating the story, leaving the end to the discretion of the audience, followed by ending credits.
+This strikes suspicion among them, yet they decide to bring the stolen amount to their hideout to divide the spoils.
+Back home Major learns that his wife has died.
+Ajju befriends Marc and both go to the club, where Marc take away his girlfriend from the club owner Cyrus, and it is then revealed that Ajju actually knows some English but was pretending not to all this while.
+When everyone returns, they find Bali dead, shot by Mak for his inhuman interrogation of MacQuarrie.
+Ajju them shoots Macquarie, and he reasons with the others that Mak is the undercover cop, but Major disagrees because he believes Mak saved him during the gunfight at the bank, and orders Ajju at gunpoint not to shoot Mak.
+Marc backs up Ajju and points his gun at Major and Mak, while Mak points his gun at Marc.
+The remaining four arrive at a Mexican standoff, as Andy retreats and scampers with the money.
+The four of them shoot each other, after which Major apologizes to Mak for not being able to save him.
+In reply, Mak says he was just doing his duty as he is the undercover cop, sent by the police to watch the team and that he was the one who buzzed the cops at the bank to arrive.
+Major shoots the already dying Mak in the head.

+The film ends with Mak's voice narrating the story, as the bodies lie dead, stating they will all meet in hell soon, and he will have no explanation for his betrayal, as Marc's girlfriend is shown waiting for him in the aircraft, Bali's sister in the asylum, Andy's wife and son living happily with the step-father, and Andy driving off the highway pursued by a police helicopter, leaving Andy's fate to the discretion of the audience.